Reference Architecture for Pivotal Cloud Foundry on vSphere

 ds06.
 With this arrangement, all VMs in the same installation and cluster share a dedicated datastore.

-Note: If a datastore is part of a vSphere Storage Cluster using sDRS (storage DRS), you must disable the s-vMotion feature on any datastores used by PCF.
-Otherwise, s-vMotion activity can rename independent disks and cause BOSH to malfunction.
+Note: If a datastore is part of a vSphere Storage Cluster using sDRS (storage DRS), you must disable the s-vMotion feature of the sDRS function on any datastores used by PCF.
+Otherwise, s-vMotion (Storage vMotion) activity can rename independent disks and cause BOSH to malfunction.
 For more information, see How to Migrate PCF to a New Datastore in vSphere.

 For production use, Pivotal recommends allocating at least 8 TB of data storage for a PCF installation, either as one 8 TB store or a number of smaller volumes adding up to 8 TB.
 Small installations without many tiles can use 4-6 TB.
 Frequently-used development PCF installations may require far more storage as there will be much more use of new code and buildpacks.
 The primary consumer of storage is the NFS/WebDAV blobstore.